DinisCruz/Book_Hacking_Portugal/Questions/PT-companies-with-bug-bounties.md

+---
+layout: default
+title: What are the Portuguese Companies that have a public bug bounty program?
+type: question
+---

-## What are the Portugues Companies that have a public bug bounty program?
+### What are the Portuguese Companies that have a public bug bounty program?

 **List**
   - _(Company X, link to bounty, examples of past payments)_